sweesenkoh/SweeSen-Swift-Personal-Tools/README.md

 Therefore, this extensions helps to simplify and shorten the code on setting text properties on the UILabel or UITextView.

-Below are all the extensions functions that are available in this framework
+Below are all the extensions functions that are available in this extentions file

 ```swift